-The Morelia International Film Festival (FICM) was founded in 2003 as a way of promoting new trends in Mexican cinema, with the city of Morelia as its main venue.
-The FICM’s mission is to promote new talents in Mexican cinema, to increase the offer of quality cinema and to contribute to the cultural and touristic activities in the state of Michoacán.
+The Morelia International Film Festival (FICM) is a film festival founded in 2003 in the city of Morelia, capital of the state of Michoacán, Mexico.
+It aims to promote new talents in national cinema, increasing the cinematographic offer for Mexican and international audiences and to contribute to the promotion of cultural and tourist activities in the state of Michoacán.

 Frequently asked questions